Asterism Observing Program

 This certification is available to members of the Astronomical League, either through their local astronomical society or as members at large.
 If you are not a member and would like to become one, check with your local astronomical society, search for a local society on the Astronomical League Website, or join as a Member-at-large .

-To qualify for the Astronomical League’s Asterism Observing Program Certificate and Pin, observe and sketch 100 asterisms from the list provided.
+To qualify for the Astronomical League’s Asterism Observing Program Certificate and Pin, observe and sketch 91 asterisms from the list provided.
+There is also an Eyes Only certificate (all 13 objects on the list) and a Binocular certificate (all 15 objects on the list).

 To record your observations, you may your own use log sheets as long as they include this information: